 Instructions

 - Preheat grill on high.
-Clean and oil.
+Clean and oil grill grates.

-- Start with 80/20 ground beef and divide it into ⅓ to ½ pound balls.
-They are the size of a tennis ball and then form into patties about ¾ inch thick and about 4-inch diameter.
+- Start with 80/20 ground beef and divide it into ¼ to ½ pound balls (⅓ pound suggested.)
+They are about the size of a tennis ball and then form into patties about 4-inch diameter and ½ to ¾ inches thick.
 Safety note: Always wash your hands for safety before and after touching ground meat.

 - THE BIG SECRET TO GOOD RESULTS.
-Press one inch round ¼ inch deep indentation into the center of one side.
+Press an indentation of 1-inch diameter and ⅓ the thickness in the center of one side of the pattie.

 - Grill over direct heat with a closed lid preferred, but you can do open grilling if you prefer.
 Flip after 5 minutes.